MF Doom: 2005–2009: Danger Doom, Born Like This, and Ghostface collaboration

-2010–2021: Move to London and later collaborations
+2010–2021: Move to the UK and later collaborations

-In early 2010, Dumile released the EP Gazzillion Ear on Lex, a compilation of remixes of the track "Gazzillion Ear" from Born Like This that included a remix by Thom Yorke and two mixes by Jneiro Jarel.
+In early 2010, Dumile released the EP Gazzillion Ear on Lex, a compilation of remixes of "Gazzillion Ear" from Born Like This, including a remix by Thom Yorke and two mixes by Jneiro Jarel.
 A further remix by Madvillain featuring a voicemail message from Kanye West was released online.
 The EP coincided with Dumile's first performances outside North America.
 On March 5, 2010, Lex and Sónar presented the first Doom show in London, at the Roundhouse in Camden.
 Expektoration, Dumile's second live album, was released on September 14, 2010, through Gold Dust.
-In a review of Expektoration, Pitchfork noted that Dumile's vocal performance was considerably more energetic than on his recordings, which it characterized as "laidback" by comparison.
+In a review of Expektoration, Pitchfork noted that Dumile's vocal performance was more energetic than on his recordings, which it characterized as "laidback" by comparison.

-After completing his European tour, Dumile was refused entry into the United States.
+After completing his European tour, Dumile was refused re-entry into the United States.
 He settled in the UK in 2010.
-Key to the Kuffs, an album Dumile made in collaboration with producer Jneiro Jarel as JJ Doom, was released on August 20, 2012, and included guest features from Damon Albarn, Beth Gibbons of Portishead, Khujo Goodie of Goodie Mob and Dungeon Family, and Boston Fielder.
+Key to the Kuffs, an album Dumile made in collaboration with the producer Jneiro Jarel as JJ Doom, was released on August 20, 2012, and included guest features from Damon Albarn, Beth Gibbons of Portishead, Khujo Goodie of Goodie Mob and Dungeon Family, and Boston Fielder.
 Reviews of Key to the Kuffs in Pitchfork and Fact emphasized its references to Dumile's "exile" in the United Kingdom, while Resident Advisor noted its play on Britishisms in tracks like "Guv'nor".

-NehruvianDoom, Dumile's collaboration with rapper Bishop Nehru, was released on October 7, 2014.
+NehruvianDoom, Dumile's collaboration with the rapper Bishop Nehru, was released on October 7, 2014.
 Dumile produced all the tracks on NehruvianDoom, often using beats developed in the Special Herbs series; vocals are primarily Nehru's, with some contributions from Dumile.
 The album was Nehru's major label debut.
 The limitations of Nehru's artistic achievement on the album were stressed by critics due to his relative youth (he was still in his teens when the album was produced) and the album's briefness, lasting just over 30 minutes.
-Dumile's contributions were also seen as limited: Pitchfork wrote that he often seemed on "autopilot"; XXL suggested that neither he nor Nehru were able to "push the envelope".
+Dumile's contributions were also seen as limited: Pitchfork wrote that he often seemed on "autopilot", and XXL suggested that neither he nor Nehru were able to "push the envelope".